Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **Corrected Platform Error Polling table**

-       Optional, not currently supported, and not recommended until such time as ARM-compatible hardware is available, and the specification suitably modified.
+       Optional, not currently supported, and not recommended until such time as ARM-compatible hardware is available, and the woke specification suitably modified.

 CSRT   Signature Reserved (signature == "CSRT")